-Animated by a curious mixture of kinship and independence, defiance and accommodation, the two tribes spelled out their plan: they WOULD fight with their brethren and help them to secure their land, but in the end they WOULD NOT settle it with them.
-After the territories in Canaan would be secured, they would return to their own homes east of the Jordan.
-Surprisingly, Moshe acquiesced and placed an oath upon them in the presence of Yehoshua, El'azar and the tribal leaders.
+Animated by a curious mixture of kinship and defiance, the two tribes spell out their plan: they WILL fight with their brethren and help them to secure their land, but in the end they WILL NOT settle it with them.
+After the territories in Canaan have been secured, they will return to their own homes east of the Jordan.
+Surprisingly, Moshe acquiesces and places an oath upon them in the presence of Yehoshua, El'azar and the tribal leaders.